 Use Photography To Run A More Cohesive Campaign.

 Every element of your marketing should have professional, quality, imagery attached to it.
 Some brands prefer styled stock photography and some prefer a more personal approach, like lifestyle or personal brand photography.
 Decide which style works best for your campaign and keep it cohesive across each platform.
 Making sure your campaign photography is “on-brand” with the overall aesthetic of your brand is key.

 I know.
 I know.
-This one is a no brainer right?
-We all know it costs more to hire an amatuer (or several) than it does to hire a professional, but you would be surprised at how few people understand the true value of quaity photography.
+This one is a no-brainer, right?
+We all know it costs more to hire an amateur (or several) than it does to hire a professional, but you would be surprised at how few people understand the true value of quality photography.

 Most importantly, know what you don’t know.
 With powerful image recording devices at our fingertips, it is easier than ever to create compelling imagery ourselves.
 And I encourage it.
 But just like any other skill, it takes time and energy to master.
 If creating your own imagery is something you dread doing or you just don’t have time, don’t be afraid to outsource it to someone like me.
 Just because you can do something yourself, doesn’t mean you should.